-In order to monitor and evaluate the implementation of the maritime spatial plan for the German EEZ as of 2021 a dedicated monitoring and evaluation (M&E) concept is under development , now that the plan has been set into force.
+In order to monitor and evaluate the implementation of the maritime spatial plan for the German EEZ as of 2021 a dedicated monitoring and evaluation (M&E) concept is under development, with a first draft version being available, now that the plan has been set into force.
 The M&E will address the monitoring of the plan implementation and its environmental impact as well as the evaluation of the planning process and plan content.
-The scope of monitoring environmental impact has been outlined in chapter 10 of the environmental reports.
-M&E is also a major focus within the eMSP project, with BSH coleading the Learning Strand on this topic with Polish partners.